-English Language Development ("ELD")
+English Language Development (ELD) Curriculum

-Compass is committed to the success of its English Learners (ELs).
 Support will be offered via integrated and designated English Language Development (ELD).
 Integrated ELD will be supported within the academic instruction provided by the Content/Supervising Teachers.

-Designated ELD is provided via the Lexia ELD course and live instruction by EL tutors for English language acquisition and development to support the ELPAC.
-EL scholars are expected to make progress in Lexia and attend all live sessions with their EL tutor.
+Designated ELD is provided via the ELD course that uses Lexia online curriculum and live instruction by EL tutors for English language acquisition and development to support the ELPAC.
+The ELD Course is offered to all TK-12 EMS/ELs as a Pass/Fail course.
+EMS/ELs in grades 9-12 earn 5 credits toward electives with a Pass.
+EMS/ELs are expected to make progress in Lexia and attend all live sessions with their EL tutor.